Nicholas Heng, Age 13

 Then, came the problem with finding a matching donor.
 As the donor cannot be a carrier of the defective recessive MSUD gene, neither Cindy nor her husband could be the donor since the disease was genetic.
 Everyone had to get tested.
 Sage’s Cousin (Cindy’s Nephew) was found to be a positive donor and at 3 and a half years old in April 2009, Sage went through his first liver transplant at NUH.

-Unfortunately, complications arose as although Sage's new liver was functioning normally, the hepatic artery was found to have a blockage and it caused a decrease in oxygenated-blood to flow into the organ.
+Unfortunately, complications arose during the operation, the hepatic artery was found to have a blockage and it caused a decrease in oxygenated-blood to flow into the organ.
 This also caused his bile ducts to clot and gradually, he developed jaundice.

-In the wake of a failing liver, Sage was once again placed on the priority list for another transplant.
+In the wake of a failing liver, Sage was placed on the priority list for another transplant from a cadaveric donor.
 After 4 months with no matches and the toddler’s health steadily deteriorating, Sage’s aunt volunteered for the transplant despite the risks to both the recipient and the donor.
 Within 6 months of his first transplant, Sage went through his second transplant in October 2009.
 This time, a doctor who was an expert in the field was flown down from Japan to Singapore to carry out the operation on Sage.

 To the relief of his parents and relatives, Sage’s second transplant was a success.

 His early tumultuous years and late medical detection caused Sage to suffer from global development delays and language disorders.
-The immunosuppressant drugs he takes also caused him to have multiple food allergies to seafood, eggs and prawns.
-He struggled through his studies but gave his best effort and completed his PSLE in Monfort Junior foundation.
-Now, Cindy is planning on sending him to Spectra for his secondary education.
+The immunosuppressant drugs he takes also caused him to have multiple food allergies to seafood and all nuts.
+He struggled through his studies but gave his best effort and completed his PSLE in Monfort Junior at foundation level.
+He is now studying in Spectra Secondary School.

-Sage’s love for cars and Lego has followed him through his life and his house is decorated with a massive assortment of Lego models from Star Wars to Ferrari, which Cindy bought for her son to improve his motor functions.
+Sage’s love for cars and Lego has followed him through his life and his house is decorated with a massive assortment of Lego models from Star Wars to Ferrari, which family and friends bought for him to improve his motor functions.
 Just last year, Sage put up a custom-built Lego battleship, that he put together with his older brother, for auction at a fund-raising event for Make-A-Wish.
-His battleship was auctioned for $1,800 to Ferrari Challenge Driver, Mr. Martain Berry, before it was donated back to Sage where he has his Lego model taking pride of space in a glass case at home.
+His battleship was auctioned for $1,800 to Ferrari Challenge Driver, Mr. Martin Berry, before it was donated back to Sage where he has his Lego model taking pride of space in a glass case at home.

 Sage has also shown a keen interest in visual art, participating actively in our programmes such as Acrylic Pour and Digital Drawing.
 He also took part in Dreamseeds Arts Fest 2018 to design a tote bag which is being sold to raise funds for his peers in Club Rainbow.
 To cultivate his interest and recognize his commitment, he has been receiving the Talent Development Fund for the past few years and was also selected to take part in the Collaborative Storytelling Illustration Programme with Darel Seow.